EliWoodard/EliWoodard/README.md

-Hello!
-My name is Eli Woodard, and I'm a programmer proficient in Python, Java, and frontend development using frameworks like React and Angular.
+Salutations!
+My name is Elijah Woodard, and I'm a computer scientist.
+Currently I'm proficient in C#, Java, and frontend web development.
+I've used blazor, React, and Angular as my main frameworks for web architecture.
 I enjoy exploring diverse projects, including web development, game development, and automation scripts.
 Below, you’ll find a selection of my work and repositories you can explore.

 ## Websites